s-adi-dev/hyprshot-gui/readme.md

 - **Hyprshot**

 ## Installation
-Run the provided installation script to install all the dependencies and set up the application:
+**On Arch Linux** run the provided installation script to install all the dependencies and set up the application:

 ```bash
 curl -sL https://raw.githubusercontent.com/s-adi-dev/hyprshot-gui/refs/heads/main/install.sh | sh)
 ```
 ---
-**Note**: The install script is only for **Arch Linux** users.
 If you are using a different distribution, you need to manually install the required dependencies.
 After installing the dependencies, you must copy or move the `./src/hyprshot-gui` file to the `/usr/bin/` directory so that it can be executed from anywhere in the terminal.

 Additionally, to integrate **Hyprshot** into your system’s application menu (so it appears in app launchers like `rofi`, `wofi`, or `dmenu`), you need to place the `.desktop` file in `/usr/share/applications/`.